Getting started with Tehama Administration

 4. Desktop Admin/Mgmt

-Now that you have (at least one) Desktop template in your Room along with its associated Desktop instances, you, and other members in your Room that are assigned to a Desktop template, are almost ready to use your new Desktops.
+Now that you have (at least one) Desktop template in your Enclave along with its associated Desktop instances, you, and other members in your Enclave that are assigned to a Desktop template, are almost ready to use your new Desktops.
 First you and your members need to configure your devices to connect to your Desktops.

 The last step is for you and your members to learn how to connect to their Desktops.